stefanoslig/blog/_posts/angular-composables.md

 ### Sync LocalStorage Example

-Another use case for the Angular composables is when we want to automatically sync a `Signal` with the local storage.
+Another use case for the Angular composables is when we want to automatically sync a signa with the local storage.
 For example we might want to save a user's theme preference to the local storage.
-To do this, we initialize a `Signal` with the current value we have in the local storage and if there is a change in the component(for example the user selected another theme) an effect, will observe this change and will set the new value in the local storage automatically.
+To do this, we initialize a signal with the current value we have in the local storage.
+If there is a change in the component, for example the user selected another theme, an effect will observe this change and will set the new value in the local storage automatically.

 ```ts
 export function useLocalStorage(key: string) {